yusuf-jkhan1/azpype/README.md

 -- INFO HERE --

 ---
-## Installation
+## Installation & Init

-Currently supports Windows, Mac (Apple Silicon and Intel)
+Currently supports x86_64, and Apple Silicon

 > 📢 _**Important:** For both convenience and the purpose of behaving as a python native library; installing azpype will additionally download the platform appropriate precompiled [azcopy](https://github.com/Azure/azure-storage-azcopy/releases) binary (**v10.18.1**) and store it under
 `~/.azpype/`.
 This will be bundled in as part of the package distributuion and not as a separate installation script._